Alderwood Back & Neck Pain Clinic Doctors

 • Neurological tests for strength, reflexes, and sensation

-• Palpation, where he gently feels each segment of the spine and surrounding muscles to find what feels normal versus restricted or tender
+• Palpation, where your chiropractor gently feels each segment of the spine and surrounding muscles to find what feels normal versus restricted or tender

 X‑rays are often taken to study the structure of your spine and rule out more serious issues.
-If your symptoms do not match what shows on X‑ray, or if you are not improving as expected, Dr. Darcy Szigety, DC may refer you for an MRI and coordinate care with pain management or orthopedic specialists when appropriate.
+If your symptoms do not match what shows on X‑ray, or if you are not improving as expected, your chiropractor may refer you for an MRI and coordinate care with pain management or orthopedic specialists when appropriate.

-After reviewing everything, Dr. Darcy Szigety, DC explains what is most likely causing your pain and walks you through the next steps so you know exactly what is going on and why he recommends each part of your plan.
+After reviewing everything, your chiropractor explains what is most likely causing your pain and walks you through the next steps so you know exactly what is going on and why each part of your plan is recommended.

 Chiropractic Treatments for Whiplash

 Whiplash is basically your neck getting snapped around faster than your muscles and ligaments can handle.
-In Dr. Szigety’s words, it is usually caused by “sudden movements like a car accident or sports injury” that over‑stretch or damage the muscles, ligaments, and joints in the neck and sometimes the lower back.
+It is usually caused by “sudden movements like a car accident or sports injury” that over‑stretch or damage the muscles, ligaments, and joints in the neck and sometimes the lower back.

 Common causes include: